Home / Two-wheeler Insurance / Articles / Helmet Laws In India

 You should also keep your vehicle in good shape for your safety.
 A poorly maintained bike can lead to accidents that harm you or those around you.

-Another thing you need to do to be a responsible bike owner, is to buy the right insurance coverage for your bike.
-Bike insurance is mandatory but make sure you buy suitable and sufficient insurance coverage for your vehicle.
+Another thing you need to do to be a responsible bike owner is to buy the right insurance coverage for your bike.
+Bike insurance is mandatory, but make sure you buy suitable and sufficient insurance coverage for your vehicle.
+The right plan can offer adequate financial assistance in case of an accident.

 Helmet Laws In India, designed to keep riders secure, are crucial for your safety.
 You should abide by them and understand them well for your well-being.
 Choose a helmet carefully; it should meet all the guidelines.
 Do not buy a helmet just for the sake of it, but carefully understand the specifications.
-Not only should you research well before you select a helmet, but you should also compare insurance products well before you choose one.
-Check the products offered by ACKO Insurance to get the best comprehensive plan for you.

 The traffic police on duty will stop you and check your documents.
 They will then ask for the vehicle documents and check if they are in order.
 You are then asked to pay a fine of Rs 1000 (in most cases) either online or offline.